-What Can a Handyman Do in King in King County, Washington?
+What Can a Handyman Do Without a License in King in King County, Washington?

 In Washington, most paid handyman/repair/remodel work requires a Washington State contractor registration through the Dept. of Labor & Industries (L&I)—Washington does not have a broad “handyman under $X” exemption for unregistered contractors.
 Even if you are registered as a contractor, electrical/plumbing/HVAC work typically requires separate state trade credentials and permits pulled through the local building department (King County or your city).